gregorywmorris/oaken-spirits/README.md

 >1.
 Does not integrate or deliver real-time updates between the applications.
 This can lead to delays in shipping and accounting.
 >1.
 Has data in multiple locations; sometimes duplicated.
 Lack of integration and centralization has led to departments such as sales and shipping recording duplicate data.
 >1.
 Lacks an analytics solution.
 There are no options for leadership to make data-informed decisions.
 >1.
-Lacks integration options making replacement or adding applications difficult.
+Desire integration options that allow replacement or adding applications.
 As the business grows and technology improves, new applications may be added and current applications replaced.

 ### Objectives